Dr Kathleen Williams is interested in understanding the intersections and fractures between our culture, our social lives and technological change.

 Journalism, Participations: International Journal of Audience Research, Routledge, Kinephanos, Frames, Association of Internet Researchers, Cultural Studies Association, Fusion, Transformative Works and Cultures, and Digital Culture and Education.
 She was a Visiting Researcher in the Department and Media and Communications at the University of Sydney in 2016.

-- Media technologies
+- Media technologies and practices

-- Digital and social media
+- Screen, sound and digital media

 Kathleen has worked with the Institute of Social Change and the Department of State Growth in 2020, studying the impacts of COVID-19 on the Tasmanian Cultural and Creative Industries.
 This research involved surveys and interviews with Tasmanian creatives, and provided background to the state’s Cultural and Creative Industries Recovery Strategy.
 In 2018, she co-led the ABC-UTAS Media Literacy Project, which involved a study of Tasmanian teachers’ use of media literacy.
 This project created impact through a program on iView during National Media Literacy Week, a Institute for Social Change report, widespread media coverage, and forthcoming academic publications.

-Kathleen is broadly interested in the intersections and fractures brought about by change: social, technological, media, material or industrial.
+Kathleen is broadly interested in the intersections and fractures brought about by change: social, technological, media, environmental, material or industrial.